Support for the 2016 College Prep Program provided by AT&T.

 Courtney E. Brewster received a Master of Science in Cultural Foundations of Education from Syracuse University and a Bachelor of Music Education-Instrumental Music from Hope College.

 Administrative Coordinator, College Prep Program

-Alana has recently joined the College Prep team as the Administrative Coordinator after serving as a Graduate Fellow for two years.
+Alana has recently joined the St. Louis College Readiness Initiatives team as the Administrative Coordinator for both the College Prep Program and the College Advising Corps after serving as a Graduate Fellow for two years.
 She currently manages the admissions process as well as communicates with current and prospective students, families, and schools.
 Alana recently received her Masters of Social Work degree from the George Warren Brown School of Social Work at Washington University in St. Louis in May of 2017.
 She has several years of experience in college access as a former College Adviser with the Missouri College Advising Corps and was a Student Ambassador in the Office of Admissions at the Brown School of Social Work.

 Bios of current & alumni graduate fellows and undergraduate program assistants.